torvalds/linux/Documentation/gpu/komeda-kms.rst

 -   komeda_kms_dev: attaches or connects komeda_dev to DRM-KMS.

-All komeda operations are supplied or operated by komeda_dev or komeda_kms_dev, the module driver is only a simple wrapper to pass the Linux command (probe/remove/pm) into komeda_dev or komeda_kms_dev.
+All komeda operations are supplied or operated by komeda_dev or komeda_kms_dev, the module driver is only a simple wrapper to pass the GNU/Linux command (probe/remove/pm) into komeda_dev or komeda_kms_dev.